96boards/documentation/consumer/dragonboard/guides/aosp.md

 ---
-title: Building Android Open Source Project (AOSP) for Dragonboard 410c
+title: Building Android Open Source Project (AOSP) for Dragonboard
-permalink: /documentation/consumer/dragonboard/dragonboard410c/guides/aosp.md.html
+permalink: /documentation/consumer/dragonboard/guides/aosp/
 redirect_from:
-- /db410c-getting-started/Guides/AOSP.md/
+- /documentation/consumer/dragonboard820c/guides/aosp/
-- /documentation/ConsumerEdition/DragonBoard-410c/Guides/AOSP.md.html
+- /documentation/consumer/dragonboard/dragonboard820c/guides/aosp/
-- /documentation/consumer/dragonboard410c/guides/aosp.md.html
+- /documentation/consumer/dragonboard/dragonboard410c/guides/aosp/
 ---
-# Building Android Open Source Project (AOSP) for Dragonboard 410c
+# Building Android Open Source Project (AOSP) for Dragonboard Family

-**NOTE: This page provides instructions to make a build based on AOSP for Dragonboard 410c.
+**NOTE: This page provides instructions to make a build based on AOSP for Dragonboard Family.
 This should be considered work-in-progress, and the following page might be updated at any time with newer (and different) instructions.
 This is not a complete tutorial for AOSP, and the reader is expected to be familiar with building Android in general.
 For any general Android issue, please refer to Android documentation and guides.**

 # Build preparation